slipstream/SlipStreamDocumentation/docs/terms-of-service/src/main/markdown/terms-of-service.md

 --------------------

-You agree to comply with all applicable laws and regulations of the United States and foreign authorities, including, without limitation, laws regarding the transmission of technical data, such as encryption, exported from the United States or from the country in which You reside.
+You agree to comply with all applicable laws and regulations of the Switzerland and foreign authorities, including, without limitation, laws regarding the transmission of technical data, such as encryption, exported from Switzerland or from the country in which You reside.
 You agree not to export, re-export or import the Software or any direct product thereof in violation of any such restrictions, laws or regulations, or without all necessary authorizations.